compbiozurich/UZH-BIO392/course-results/2021/angela-topic/28-09-21-genome_file_formats.md

 ### [VCF](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3137218/)

 It is a text file format where variants can be stored.
 It consists of a header and data lines.
 Each data line stores information about a position in the genome.
-It shows which chromnosome, position, what the reference base is, the variation for both alleles, quality, filter, additional information and than all samples tested.
+It shows which chromosome, position, what the reference base is, the variation for both alleles, quality, filter, additional information and than all samples tested.

  ![VCF file](VCF.png)